Distributions as Actions: A Unified Framework for Diverse Action Spaces: Theoretical analysis

-We provide the proofs of the theoretical results for the parameters-as-actions framework and distribution parameter policy gradient (DPPG) in the main text in \cref{sec:app_value_equivalence,sec:app_pdpg_theorem_proof}.
-In addition, we also extend a convergence proof of DPG from \citet{xiong2022deterministic} to DPPG in \cref{sec:app_pdpg_convergence_analysis}.
+We provide proofs of the theoretical results for the distributions-as-actions framework and Distributions-as-Actions Policy Gradient (DA-PG) in the main text in \cref{sec:app_value_equivalence,sec:app_pdpg_theorem_proof}.
+In addition, we also extend a convergence proof of DPG from \citet{xiong2022deterministic} to DA-PG in \cref{sec:app_pdpg_convergence_analysis}.